 Every wicked problem is unique (Rittel 1972).
 In order to understand the complexity of Design and why it is considered Wicked, we need to take a look into what Design entails.
 Buchanan (1992) states that design concerns are "indeterminate" and "wicked" because, aside from what a designer conceives, design has no special subject matter of its own.
 For it to be.
 As design thinking may be extended to any field of human experience, the subject matter of design is potentially universal in scope.
 The designer must discover or invent a particular topic from the issues and problems of specific circumstances in the application process.
-Fashion offers and generates multiple opportunities to apply sustainable concepts and practices (Hethorn and Ulasewicz, 2008) and designers often want to create more sustainable garments, but they need to know how to do so.
-Design is the point of greatest potential in reducing the negative environmental and social impacts of fashion products (Fletcher et al., 2012, Niinimäki and Hassi, 2011, Vezzoli and Manzini, 2009).
-Many of the choices designers make encode products for a specific destiny, resulting in a domino effect as they drive the actions and choices of partners and stakeholders from production to retailers, end-of-life and disposal (Armstrong and LeHew, 2011, Guidice et al., 2006, Wimmer et al., 2004).
-Thus, "if designers are perceptive and open to sustainability principles, fashion could prove a powerful conduit in the transition to environmentally friendly and socially responsible production and consumption, attracting attention, energy, and imagination around sustainable solutions" (Armstrong and LeHew, 2011) Therefore, in order to perceive the full extent of an issue, we need to - isolate and analyze the actions of each component separately (design thinking) - exploring how parts of a system communicate with each other (system thinking) - exploring the purpose of a system, how a group of interrelated entities contributes to a larger purpose (system thinking).
+Fashion provides different possibilities for sustainable principles and practices to be implemented (Hethorn and Ulasewicz, 2008) and designers also want to make more sustainable clothing, but they need to know how to do so.
+In minimizing the negative environmental and social impacts of fashion goods, architecture is the point of greatest opportunity (Fletcher et al. 2012, Niinimäki and Hassi 2011, Vezzoli and Manzini 2009).
+Many of the designers' choices encode goods for a particular destiny, resulting in a domino effect as they guide partners and stakeholders' actions and choices from manufacturing to retailers, end-of-life and disposal (Armstrong and LeHew, 2011, Guidice et al., 2006, Wimmer et al., 2004).
+Therefore, fashion could prove a powerful conduit in the transition to environmentally sustainable and socially responsible production and discourse if designers are perceptive and open to sustainability concepts, sustainable solutions and consumption, drawing focus, energy and creativity (Armstrong and LeHew, 2011) Therefore, in order to perceive the full extent of an issue, we need to - isolate and analyze the actions of each component separately (design thinking) - exploring how parts of a system communicate with each other (system thinking) - exploring the purpose of a system, how a group of interrelated entities contributes to a larger purpose (system thinking).
+COMBINING DESIGN THINKING AND SYSTEMS THINKING

-COMBINING DESIGN THINKING AND SYSTEMS THINKING Design thinking is used as a framework for conducting business that puts users' (i.e. customers') needs first.
+Design thinking is used as a framework for conducting business that puts users' (i.e. customers') needs first.
 (Interaction Design Organization) Therefore, Design Thinking is people-centric, and System Thinking is systemcentric.
-Within this report, the researcher applies design thinking after acquiring enough qualitative information (the process of zooming out to gather information) and then zoomed in on parts and tried to understand why consumers behave the way they do and what some recurring patters are.
+Within this report, the researcher applies design thinking after acquiring enough qualitative information (the process of zooming out to gather information) and then zoomed in on parts and tried to understand the motivations behind consumers behavior and to identify patterns.
 The research also engages in studying the fashion system in order to understand the links between its parts.
 And how relationships within the system influence its purpose.
 CHAPTER 3.

 ADDRESSING THE CONTEXT

 The Triple Bottom Line and Design Thinking

-36

 The triple bottom line represents the foundational pillars of Planet, Profit, and Society, which in this report are the foundations of the sustainable environment, working in synergy, complimenting, and positively supporting each other.
 It is essential to address it because a sustainable business model captures The Triple Bottom Line.